A Quick Guide To Hypnobirthing For The You Don’t Have Time To Read The Whole Book

 So What Is Rainbow Breathing?

-This technique is not limited to use when in labour, it could be used whenever you are uncomfortable, maybe in the dentist.
+This technique will focus your mind and leave you calm and in control.
+It is not limited to use when in labour, it could be used whenever you are uncomfortable, maybe in the dentist.
 It can be used to clear your mind, perhaps is you cannot sleep.
 It could even be used as a guided visualisation to help calm a distressed child.

 So without further ado, this is rainbow breathing.